robinboncoeur/Projects/docs/tech/docker.md

 ### Install SSH Server

-In an instance of Terminal—*might as well get used to life in Terminal: this how you'll run a lot of your systems*—enter the following:
+In an instance of Terminal on the server enter the following:

 ```bash
 hostname -I
 ```

-This will give you a set of numbers that will likely look like

-> 192.168.0.176 100.241.338.9 xxx.xx.0.1 xxx.xx.0.1 xxxx:xxxx:yyyy:1111:2222:aaaa:foo2:fee4 ...
+Note: *Do not run this on the Mac/client machine. macOS uses different hostname flags, and this command is intended to reveal the Debian server’s local IP address.*

+You are looking for the address that belongs to your home network.
+In many home networks this begins with **192.168.0.xxx** or **192.168.1.xxx**.
+It may also begin with **10.** or **172.16** – **172.31**, depending on your router.

+In my case, the address was **192.168.0.xxx**.

+If you have tailscale installed, it might include:

+> 100.xxx.xxx.xxx

 Your terminal output will almost certainly look different.
 You want the first tuple: this bit: **192.168.0.xxx** where 'xxx' is the last 3 digits in your output.
-This is the local URL of that machine.
+This is the local IP address of that machine.

-**Note this URL down**.
+**Jot down this IP address**.

 Next, find out if ssh-server is already installed on your system: